(Last Updated April 1, 2020)

 - Turn motion detection off.

-motionwas originally designed to capture video and stills when motion was detected, a la security camera.
+motionwas originally designed to capture video and stills when any motion is detected, a la security camera.

 - The documentation for